GFynbo/100DaysofCode/Round1.md

 Updated and added the GUI form on Intellij to display and add recipes in the future.
 ***
 *Slow progress, more tomorrow*

+## Day 26 - January 2nd, 2018
+Stuck on a plane for six hours today may as well make the most of it.
+In addition to other updates I managed to create an initial model for groups and added an html page with updated views and urls.
+***
+*Slow progress, more tomorrow*